heartcombo/devise/README.md

 Devise includes some options to customise devise error messages.
 There are two options -

-* `head: false` - to skip from showing error message head part (like `2 errors prohibited this user from being saved:`). default value is true.
+* `head: false` - to skip from showing error message head part (for example `"2 errors prohibited this user from being saved:"`). default value is true.
 * `full_messages: false` - to skip from adding attribute name from starting of error messages. default value is true.

 Use code below to skip head part from error message: